dzchoi/Partition-problem-revisited/README.md

 # Partition problem revisited

-**Partition problem**, as the [wiki page](https://en.wikipedia.org/wiki/Partition_problem) says, is the task of deciding whether a given multiset S of positive integers can be partitioned into two subsets S1 and S2 such that the sum of the numbers in S1 equals the sum of the numbers in S2.
+**Partition problem**, as the [wiki page](https://en.wikipedia.org/wiki/Partition_problem) says, is the task of deciding whether a given multiset *S* of positive integers can be partitioned into two subsets *S1* and *S2* such that the sum of the numbers in *S1* equals the sum of the numbers in *S2*.
 The wiki page introduces a [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming) solution that involves creating a two-dimensional boolean table *P*.

 Instead of *P*, however, we can define **one-dimensional** index table *I* by: